 We accept the 30 hours extended funding but do not offer it ourselves

-For those children not currently eligible for funding or exceed their funding we charge £4.00 an hour.
+For those children who opt out of funding we charge £15.00 per session for Rising 5's and currently £12.00 a session for Rising 3's.
 This can be paid by cash, cheque or childcare vouchers.

 We accept various childcare vouchers, please enquire with the office regarding your childcare voucher scheme.

 All 3 and 4 year old children are entitled to 15 hours free funded nursery education a week (570 hours in a year) until they start school.
 You are able to take these hours during the school term up to 38 weeks or flexibly during the year over 50 weeks (stretching the funding).

 Here at Little Meadow we open for 38 weeks of the year, other childcare providers are open for 50 weeks.

 Children must remain in the provision for a minimum of 2 weeks in order to be eligible for the funding.
 Please note that if you remove your child from the setting before the qualifying period, you will be liable for all costs incurred.

 You can start claiming free early education from the term following your child's 3rd birthday.

 Birthday falls between